slackapi/template-terms-of-service/diff.md

 Now all the Blueprints examples have been updated with new Slack platform features.
 So what are the *diffs* in this updated example?

+---
+## Changes made in December 2019

+## OAuth Scopes and Permission

+We’ve made major improvements to the way scopes work for apps.
+The `bot` scope used to be very broad and permissive, but now you can request more specific and granular permissions for your app.

+This sample app previously needed the `bot`, and `chat:write:bot` scopes, but now you need the `users:read` scope to read user info, and `chat:write` and `im:write` to post messages in channels and DM respectively.
+But no other actions can be made unless you give more permissions.

+We recommend selecting only the scopes your app needs.
+Requesting too many scopes can cause your app to be restricted by a team’s Admin or App Manager.

+Please read [Scopes and permissions](https://api.slack.com/scopes) to figure out which scopes you need.

+---
+## Changes made in October 2018

 ## OAuth Token

 Your OAuth access token should begins with `-xoxb` instead of `-xoxp`.
 The bot tokens will be the defaul token in future.